 …are where the Chase Sapphire Reserve card truly shines.
 With this card, you’ll get up to $300 in annual credits that can be used on any travel purchase made with your card.
 Chase defines “travel” very broadly, so it includes not only the usual airlines, hotels and cruises but also buses, transit, ride-shares, tolls and even parking.

 You also don’t have to use the entire $300 credit all at once.
 Rather, each time you make a qualifying travel purchase, you’ll see a statement credit offsetting the purchase appear on your account after a few days, up to the $300 mark each card holder year.

 But there are still more credits on the Chase Sapphire Reserve that can help offset the card’s annual fee.
-For this year only through December 31, 2021, Sapphire Reserve card holders can get up to $60 in statement credits on DoorDash purchases, and up to $120 in statement credits on eligible Peloton Digital or All-Access memberships.
+Now through Dec.
+31, 2024, Sapphire Reserve card holders can get $5 in monthly credits for DoorDash purchases.

-Add it all together and if you can use all the credits available on the Chase Sapphire Reserve this year, your effective annual fee is just $70.
-That’s actually lower than the $95 annual fee on the Chase Sapphire Preferred, but the Sapphire Preferred has a similar Peloton statement credit of up to $60 back for 2021, meaning it also has a lower effective annual fee this year.
+Add it all together and if you can use all the credits available on the Chase Sapphire Reserve this year, your effective annual fee is just $190.
+That’s still almost $100 more than the $95 annual fee on the Chase Sapphire Preferred, but if you use enough points on the Sapphire Reserve at its higher 1.5 cent per point value for travel redemptions, you can make up the difference.

 • Travel and purchase benefits

 Aside from all the bonus points and statement credits, both of these credit cards offer a number of benefits just by having them.